Liz Truss resignation honours list criticised by ex-aides

 - Published

-Two former aides have criticised Liz Truss amid reports she has submitted a list of resignation honours.
+Former Prime Minister Liz Truss has been criticised by two former aides for choosing to submit a list of resignation honours.

-Former Vote Leave head Matthew Elliott, Tory party donor Jon Moynihan, long-term aide Ruth Porter and think tank boss Mark Littlewood have reportedly been nominated.
+Tory party donor Jon Moynihan, aide Ruth Porter, ex-Vote Leave's Matthew Elliott and think tank boss Mark Littlewood are said to be on the list.

 A spokesman for Ms Truss said it would not be "appropriate" to comment.